Deniz-Koseoglu/CT-Toolkit/Example Use Vignette.md

 Please note that the vignette assumes basic knowledge of R syntax (version >=3.4.2).

+The current version of CT Toolkit (1.0.0) has so far been tested solely on the Windows 10 operating system.

 # Setting up a working directory
 Following the installation of CT Toolkit (see [Getting Started](https://github.com/Deniz-Koseoglu/CT-Toolkit#getting-started)), it might be useful to create a centralised folder to keep all input datasets, as well as exported results.